 We planned to begin our tests with a couple slabs of ribs, hanging one on each rod.
 You could easily fit eight slabs.
 The Pit Barrel website has a number of clear instructional videos for lighting the charcoal and making various recipes from Ribs to Pizza to Rack of Lamb.
 Use our recipes for preparation, but follow Pit Barrel’s cooking instruction because it cooks faster than most smokers.

-At the outset we recommend using high quality charcoal briquettes which you can start with lighter fluid or a chimney.
-Once you've done several sessions without a hitch, go ahead and try adding wood or using lump charcoal if you wish.
+At the outset we recommend using high quality charcoal briquetes which you can start with lighter fluid or a chimney.
+Once you’ve done several sessions without a hitch, go ahead and try adding wood or using lump charcoal if you wish.
+Although Pit Barrel owner, Noah Glanville, now prefers lump over briquettes, unless you’re already using lump and understand it’s pitfalls (HA!) we still recommend starting with briquets as they are much more consistent.
 Read The Zen of Charcoal.
-Just dump the cold ashes out when finished or Click Here for PBC's new Attachable Ash Pan, (shown right), that connects to the bottom of the charcoal basket for more convenient ash removal.
+Just dump the cold ashes out when finished or Click Here for PBC’s new Attachable Ash Pan, that connects to the bottom of the charcoal basket for more convenient ash removal.

 Next was Tri-Tip, the Poor Man’s Prime Rib which can be chewy if not prepared properly.
 Tri-Tip is a long crescent shaped piece of beef.
 Hanging from the stainless steel hook, it looks V-shaped.
 Per Pit Barrel’s instructions, cooking time was 35 minutes over the same charcoal setup we used for ribs.
 In fact all PBC recipes call for the same charcoal set up.
 How can two nice sized, V-shaped pieces of beef be hung above hot coal and come out uniformly medium rare from the thick top by the lid to the thin tip at the bottom near the fire?
 But they did!
 Pink, juicy and delicious from head to toe.
 Where was the man behind the curtain hiding inside this magic drum?